Rahat Jamali

 Rahat Faiq Jamali (راحت جمالی; born 10 March 1965) is a Pakistani politician who was a Member of the Provincial Assembly of Balochistan, from June 2013 to May 2018.

 Early life and education

 Jamali was born on 10 March 1965 in Usta Mohammad, Balochistan, Pakistan.

 She has done Master of Arts in Urdu from the University of Balochistan.

-She is sister of Jan Mohammad Jamali.
+She is sister of Jan Muhammad Jamali.

 Political career

-She was elected to the Provincial Assembly of Balochistan as a candidate of Pakistan Muslim League (N) from constituency PB-26 Jaffarabad-II in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of Balochistan as a candidate of Pakistan Muslim League (N) from constituency PB-26 Jaffarabad-II in the 2013 Pakistani general election.
 She had secured 12,521 votes.

 In September 2017, she was appointed as Provincial Minister of Balochistan for Labour in the cabinet of Chief Minister Nawab Sanaullah Khan Zehri, where she remained until resigning in January 2018.